Tuesday, March 11, 2008

 Mr. Winchester took her hand and brushed her knuckles with his somewhat scarred lips.

-“You know,” said Mr. Winchester to me, “my mother is obsessed with your work.”
+“You know,” he said, “my mother is obsessed with your work.”

 “Really?”